-One of the most interesting parts of Powerscourt Gardens is the pet’s cemetery which is the resting place of the much loved pets of the Wingfield and Slazenger families.
+A unique and fascinating part of the Gardens is the Pet Cemetery which is the resting place of the much loved pets of the Wingfield and Slazenger families.
 It’s situated in a quiet part of the gardens where you can enjoy the striking colours of Azaleas, Rhododendrons and Roses in May and June.
 The cemetery is believed to be the largest pets’ cemetery in any private Irish garden.

+Children will love reading the names and learning about the animals buried in the cemetery, some half a century ago.
 The families had a wide variety of pets including children’s ponies ‘Tommy’ and his wife ‘Magic’ as well as ‘Swift’ and ‘Bully.’
 Another favourite pet included ‘Eugenie’ the Jersey cow who had 17 calves and produced over 100,000 gallons of milk!
 The names of the pets are a joy to read such as ‘Mrs Mare’, ‘Little Bots’ and ‘Doodles Chow’.
-Are your own pets’ names as imaginative?
-When naming you next pet, you might get some new ideas at Powerscourt!
+You may get some interesting and amusing ideas when naming your next pet!